-- Development proposals for up to 35 residential units on land at Brook Hill, as shown on the Policies Map, will be supported where: - a. the housing density reflects the character and setting of the site and its surroundings; - b. proposals provide safe and suitable access for vehicles, cyclists and pedestrians; - c. proposals provide traffic calming, as necessary, at the junction of the access with the A281; - d. proposals protect the landscape character of the ridgeline along the northern boundary of the site; - e. proposals allow for the retention and enhancement of existing mature trees and hedgerows within the setting of the site and its surroundings. - f. proposals provide a robust soft landscape buffer to protect the character of the area, particularly on the western and open northern boundary of the housing area; - g. there is no unacceptable adverse impact on the Bakers Shaw LGS; - h. the amenity of all existing residential properties bordering the site is protected; - proposals provide public open space, as detailed on the Policies Map, that is to be transferred to the ownership of the Parish Council or other specially created trust; - j. proposals allow for a high quality, illuminated, all weather, non-vehicular access to the existing PRoW to the west of the site. - k.
+Development proposals for up to 35 residential units on land at Brook Hill, as shown on the Policies Map, will be supported where:

+- a. the housing density reflects the character and setting of the site and its surroundings; - b. proposals provide safe and suitable access for vehicles, cyclists and pedestrians; - c. proposals provide traffic calming, as necessary, at the junction of the access with the A281; - d. proposals protect the landscape character of the ridgeline along the northern boundary of the site; - e. proposals allow for the retention and enhancement of existing mature trees and hedgerows within the setting of the site and its surroundings. - f. proposals provide a robust soft landscape buffer to protect the character of the area, particularly on the western and open northern boundary of the housing area; - g. there is no unacceptable adverse impact on the Bakers Shaw LGS; - h. the amenity of all existing residential properties bordering the site is protected; - i. proposals provide public open space, as detailed on the Policies Map, that is to be transferred to the ownership of the Parish Council or other specially created trust; - j. proposals allow for a high quality, illuminated, all weather, nonvehicular access to the existing PRoW to the west of the site. - k.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use by the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality Horsham District Local Plan (2023-2040)
+All proposals should look to be compliant with Policy 17: Water Neutrality.